-White House Says Agencies Addressing Rogue Social Media Posts
+White House Says Agencies Addressing Rogue Social-Media Posts

-(CN) – The White House says government agencies are taking action to address a rash of rogue posts on their social media pages.
+(CN) – The White House says government agencies are taking action to address a rash of rogue posts on their social-media pages.

-Earlier this week, several news outlets reported that internal emails at a number of federal agencies, including the Environmental Protection Agency and National Park Service, imposed a temporary blackout on news releases and social media activity.
+Earlier this week, several news outlets reported that internal emails at a number of federal agencies, including the Environmental Protection Agency and National Park Service, imposed a temporary blackout on news releases and social-media activity.

 The action came as the Trump administration announced a freeze on federal hiring, contract approvals and grants awards pending a review by incoming department heads.